Inherited a House in Los Angeles: What to Do? Rent or Sell?

 8) Compare a few scenarios.

-We’ll help you determine prices for any property near San Pedro – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).
+We’ll help you determine prices for any property near San Pedro – if you sold it today without doing any work, the best cash offer the market will bear, and the projected value of keeping it as a rental (along with the costs).